gitter-badger/CLOUD-ATLAS/README.md

 ## This is a decentralized app, where the back-end will run client-side, split Peer-to-Peer on your app's users devices and partly on the Ethereum blockchain, but i am actually having an eye on Solana.

-## So everybody who wants to start an app with location-based services, would get a free PWA-SPA-LOGIN-MAINSCREEN-MENU-Starter-Kit with [Cesium](https://cesium.com/platform/cesiumjs/) integrated and will have access to a free global tile server, splitted on the users phones and the blockchain.
+## So everybody who wants to start an app with location-based services, will get a free PWA-SPA-LOGIN-MAINSCREEN-MENU-Starter-Kit with [Cesium](https://cesium.com/platform/cesiumjs/) integrated and will have access to a free global tile server, splitted on the users phones and the blockchain.

 ## The classic version runs for 10$ a month on 200 fast CDN servers worldwide, with estimated 2 billion API requests included.
 ## The P2P version would run faster, more reliable, more democratic ([Proof of Humanity](https://www.proofofhumanity.id/)) more privacy/data-security guaranteed by concept (even You can't see your users data), could handle traffic peaks, scales itself, has no bandwidth limitation and is free...